cpuzeroone/px-web/docs/whitepaper.md

 ### Distribution
 Following numbers may change before distribution starts.
-- Team: 20%;
+- Team: 20% (team share);
-- Distribution sale: 80%.
+- Distribution sale: 80% (common share).
 The "Team" part covers all additional expenses should they ever come.
-Also "Team" have "initial stake" of ?,000 VITE in the project.
+Also "Team" have "initial stake" of 46,000 VITE in the project.

 ### Reinvestment
-As team is dedicated to Px value growth and project main idea, all 20% of the team share are reinvested into pool initially.
+Team shows its dedication to Px value growth and project main idea by reinvesting all of it's 20% share into pool initially.
-After last token is distributed, 1% are unlocked for the team at the end of each quarter, i.e. it will be fully unlocked after 5 years (4% a year).
-Unlocked dividends part are free to use for the team.
-There is a high chance that unlocked part will be used for buyback operations or used for reinvestment.
+After last token is distributed, 0.5% are unlocked for the team at the end of each quarter, i.e. it will be fully unlocked after 10 years (2% a year).
+Unlocked team share bahaves like a common share.
+Another reinvestment part will be done from investors' share (25% of it).
+So in other words:
+- Teams shares: 100% reinvestment.
+- Common shares: 25% reinvestment.

 ### Dividends
 Dividends are paid on weekly basis.
-For now they are currently planned to be pain in VX and VITE.
+For now they are currently planned to be paid in VX and VITE.
+Only common shares are eligible for dividends.

 ### Initial investment strategy
 Below is investment strategy which is planned to be initially implemented by the project: